Ford Motor Company (Ford) is recalling certain 2017-2019 Lincoln Continental vehicles

 A door latch that is not fully engaged may result in a door opening while driving, increasing the risk of injury.

 Based on NHTSA records, the most-reported issue is electrical, with 5 complaints filed.
+Typical failure occurs around 23,000 miles.
 Average repair cost runs about $850 at an independent shop.

 Paste your VIN into the decoder at the top of this page.
 We pull live from NHTSA, so you'll see exactly which campaigns apply to your vehicle and whether the dealer has logged the fix.
 Recall repairs are always free regardless of mileage or warranty status.

 Math is straightforward: a quality service contract runs $1,800–3,500 over 3 years.
-With 29 complaints on file and the costliest repair averaging $850, one major failure more than pays for it.
-The catch is reading the contract — many providers exclude wear items and require pre-authorization, so cheaper plans aren't always better value.
+With 30 complaints on file and the costliest repair averaging $850, one major failure more than pays for it.
+The catch is reading the contract — many providers exclude wear items and require pre-authorization, so cheaper plans are not always better value.